-CLIENT POPULATION Does your organization have criteria/protocols in place that are used to determine when clients will or will not receive assistance for this program or activity?: X Yes No If yes, are the criteria/protocols in writing?: X Yes No
+CLIENT POPULATION Does your organization have criteria/protoc assistance for this program or activity?: • ce that are used to determine when clients will or will not receive No If yes, are the criteria/protocols in writing?: X Yes No

 Please provide a detailed description for the proposed activity (not the organization).
 This section should describe the use of funds, why the funds are needed and how the funds will ultimately benefit Dover low-moderate income individuals.
 The Alliance for Community Transportation and COAST operate TripLink, a regional transportation call center.
 TripLink provides information and referral services to individuals looking for transportation services.
 ACT also operates Community Rides.
 Community Rides provides non-emergency medical transportation to seniors and individuals with disabilities if they do not qualify for another service such as COAST ADA Paratransit.
 Rides are provided by COAST, Meals on Wheels of Rockingham County, and the Community Action Partnership of Strafford County.
 In FY24, Community Rides provided 23 rides to 5 Dover residents.
 In FY24, 81 residents used the TripLink Common Application to apply for services, a 9% increase from FY23.